loomnetwork/loom-sdk-documentation/docs/en/hsm.md

 ## Overview

 Hardware security modules ensure that the private keys of the validator are not compromised even if a machine is hacked.
-We are highly encouraging all validators on the Basechain to have one for starters.
+We are highly encouraging all validators on the Loom Basechain to have one for starters.
 In the future, the chain may make it a requirement to have an HSM to participate as a validator.

 ## Supported devices